funmaker/Hybooru/README.md

 [CHANGELOG.md](CHANGELOG.md)

-HyBooru uses its own PostgreSQL database, populated using metadata from Hydrus' SQLite database.
+Hybooru uses its own PostgreSQL database, populated using metadata from Hydrus' SQLite database.
 Files are not cloned and served directly from Hydrus's database.
-You need to regenerate the HyBooru's database every time you want to update it.
+You need to regenerate the Hybooru's database every time you want to update it.
 Make sure to properly configure `configs.json` file. **Stop Hydrus when you regenerate HyBooru' database if you plan to use live Hydrus' database (use hydrus backup instead if possible)**